Meherrani/Customer-Analysis-using-Tableau/README.md

 - Regional sales distribution shows clear geographic patterns

 ## How to Use
-1. Download the Tableau workbook from the `dashboard/` folder
+1. Download the Tableau workbook from the files
 2. Open it in Tableau Desktop
 3. Connect to the provided dataset if prompted
 4. Interact with filters and visualizations